10 reasons NOT to have a wedding videographer

 “Not having a videographer is today’s bride’s biggest regret”

-This quote is from a bridal magazine almost five years ago, but does it still stand?
+This quote is from a bridal magazine almost ten years ago, but does it still stand?
 There must be many reasons why you shouldn’t have a videographer?

-After all, from my research, having a videographer is often one of the final decisions couples make and typically the last supplier booked for a wedding.
-And, by then, often only if there’s enough budget left over.
+Even in today’s tech-driven, online-focused world, hiring a videographer often remains one of the final decisions couples make when planning their wedding—and typically only if there’s enough budget left over.

 There are many myths and misconceptions about having a videographer at your wedding and these can definitely lead to the decision not to have one.